Android 10: When Will My Phone Get the Update?

 A big selling point for OnePlus is fast updates and a clean, fast, nearly stock Android experience.
 And, over the past 2-3 years they’ve delivered exactly that.
 OnePlus devices were one of the first to try Android 10, they beat Samsung to releasing it, and are far far ahead of brands like LG.

-Here’s a list of the devices that will get it or already did, starting with the OnePlus 7/7T which were the first to get it, and the 7T family launched with Android 10.
-Unfortunately, the 5G model will see a significant delay in updates.
+Almost every major OnePlus phone already has Android 10, and they continue to be one of the best in the industry.
+Here’s a list of the devices that will get it or already did, starting with the OnePlus 7/7T which was first in line.
+Then, the 7T family launched with Android 10.

 - OnePlus 7, OnePlus 7 Pro, OnePlus 7T, OnePlus 7T Pro (Already on 10)